Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene

 \section{Abstract}

 \textbf{In condensed matter systems, higher temperature typically disfavors ordered phases leading to an upper critical temperature for magnetism, superconductivity, and other phenomena.
-A notable exception is the Pomeranchuk effect in $^3$He, in which the liquid ground state freezes upon increasing the temperature\cite{pomeranchuk_theory_1950}.
-The anomalous transition arises due to the large spin entropy of the paramagnetic solid phase, which can overcome the ground state energy difference at finite temperature.
-Here we show that a similar mechanism describes the finite temperature dynamics of spin- and valley- isospins in magic-angle twisted bilayer graphene\cite{andrei_graphene_2020,balents_superconductivity_2020}.
-In the vicinity of one hole per superlattice unit cell, quantum oscillations show the ground state to be an isospin unpolarized Fermi liquid.
-Tilted field magnetotransport measurements show that increasing the Zeeman energy, $E_Z$, drives a transition from the Fermi liquid to a spin- and valley- polarized isospin ferromagnetic state.
-The same transition can be actuated by raising the temperature.
-Remarkably, the temperature required to drive the transition at $E_Z=0$ is comparable to $E_Z$ required to drive the transition at low temperature, implying an entropy change per moir\'e unit cell of order $1 k_B$.
-In this picture, the finite temperature phase, while not characterized by long-range ferromagnetic order, is distinguished from the low-temperature Fermi liquid by the presence of large local isospin moments that fluctuate on the scale of the moir\'{e} lattice spacing.
-Our findings suggest that the isospin stiffness in the ferromagnetic phases of twisted bilayer graphene is exceptionally small\cite{wu_collective_2020,khalaf_charged_2020}, with implications for the nature of finite temperature transport\cite{polshyn_large_2019,cao_strange_2020,he_tunable_2020} as well as the mechanisms underlying isospin ordering and superconductivity in twisted bilayer graphene and related systems.}
+A notable exception is the Pomeranchuk effect in $^3$He, in which the liquid ground state freezes upon increasing the temperature\cite{pomeranchuk_theory_1950} due to the large entropy of the paramagnetic solid phase.
+Here we show that a similar mechanism describes the finite temperature dynamics of spin- and valley- isospins in magic-angle twisted bilayer graphene\cite{andrei_graphene_2020}.
+Most strikingly a resistivity peak appears at high temperatures near superlattice filling factor $\nu=-1$, despite no signs of a commensurate correlated phase appearing in the low temperature limit.
+Tilted field magnetotransport and thermodynamic measurements of the in-plane magnetic moment show that the resistivity peak is connected to a finite-field magnetic phase transition\cite{lu_superconductors_2019} at which the system develops finite isospin polarization.
+These data are suggestive of a Pomeranchuk-type mechanism, in which the entropy of disordered isospin moments in the ferromagnetic phase stabilizes it relative to an isospin unpolarized Fermi liquid phase at elevated temperatures.
+Measurements of the entropy, $S/k_B$ indeed find it to be of order unity per unit cell area, with a measurable fraction that is suppressed by an in-plane magnetic field consistent with a contribution from disordered spins.
+In contrast to $^3$He, however, no discontinuities are observed in the thermodynamic quantities across this transition.
+Our findings imply a small isospin stiffness\cite{wu_collective_2020,khalaf_charged_2020}, with implications for the nature of finite temperature transport\cite{polshyn_large_2019,cao_strange_2020,he_tunable_2020} as well as mechanisms underlying isospin ordering and superconductivity\cite{cao_unconventional_2018,yankowitz_tuning_2019} in twisted bilayer graphene and related systems.}